jamarba12/Balance-Weight/README.md

 # Installation

-The following program needs to be installed from Java 2 to latest one, and the versions of PosgressSQL should be from 9.5 to 10.
+The following program needs to be installed from Java 2 to latest one, and the versions of PosgressSQL should be from 9.5 to 10 since the software is a jar file.

 # Feedback